shreeyaks02-png/DeepLearning-Project-/README.md

 # DeepLearning-Project-
-This repository contains  our - CIE3 Project -Emotion Detection in Podcast Transcripts for Music Recommendation
+This repository contains  our - CIE3 Project

+#Emotion Detection in Podcast Transcripts for Music Recommendation

- Overview
+ Overview:
 This project detects emotions from podcast transcripts and recommends suitable music using transformer-based models.

  Model